calaldees/teachingWorkshops/teacherTraining/metaCognition.md

 * [The metacognitive approach to computereducation: making explicit the learning journey](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.831.3756&rep=rep1&type=pdf) 2007 Phelps

 * (poor article - low sample size) [Metacognitive Strategies in Teaching and Learning Computer Programming](https://www.researchgate.net/publication/334452623_Metacognitive_Strategies_in_Teaching_and_Learning_Computer_Programming)
-    * > there is a correlation between the metacognitive awareness level of an individual and their academ-ic achievement
+    * > there is a correlation between the metacognitive awareness level of an individual and their academic achievement
     * > Novices are also identified as having metacognitive deficiencies regardless of their age.
 In addition, they fail to reflect on what they have learned
     * > Several studies demonstrated  that  cooperative  learning  involves  metacognitive thoughts
 * (not conclusive) [Evaluating effectiveness of active learning in computer science using metacognition](https://ieeexplore.ieee.org/document/7044226) 2015 mani et al
     * > Metacognitive strategies on the other hand help the student assess whether the goal has been met.
 In other words a student can use cognitive strategies, as guided by the metacognitive knowledge, till the goal is met